 Tips and Tricks for the Daily Scrum

 One of the hardest parts to maintain with Agile Project development is the Daily Scrum.
 Essentially, Daily Scrum meetings are daily sessions where the development team members organize themselves to get things done for the day and to review what happened yesterday.
 It’s for the team to know where they are in the sprint, to discuss the tasks and User Stories and for the Scrum Master to identify what obstacles have to be taken out of the way.
+It is usually best to organize it in the morning when it suits everyone.
+However, when working with remote teams with time differences, an afternoon Daily Scrum might be best appropriate.

 But just like any part of the Agile Development methodology, the Daily Scrum can deteriorate and turn messy.
 Here are ways to make the most out of Daily Scrum meetings and avoid its misuse: